bnesbitt/compact-url/README.md

 # A URL shortening service

 ## Building
-This requires JDK 17 and Maven
+This requires JDK 17, and uses the provided Maven wrapper:

 ```
-mvn clean install
+./mvnw clean install
 ```

 ## Running